Srishti-bansal1/ChainTechNetwork/README.md

 # Introduction <br>

-This is a 'User Login' project .
+This is a User Login project .
 In this project I used python language (version 3.9 ) & Django Rest framework (version 4.2.9) for backend and HTML & JavaScript for frondend development.
 This project used to enrolled the user, read the user information.

 In this project, I created 3 HTML pages.
 1st is ChainTemp where I'm rendering the current Date-Time, weather information and random quotes.
 `http://127.0.0.1:8003/ChainTEMP`